 The next morning, I was going to just throw the entire thing in the trash, but decided to try a tip that I had read about years ago.
 I love cleaning with baking soda and vinegar, so I decided to give it a try.

-I started by adding one cup of hot water and one cup of vinegar to the pot.
+I started by adding one cup of hot water and one cup of white distilled vinegar to the pot.
 For smaller pots, add enough of each to cover the bottom of the pot.

-Once the vinegar and water mixture was boiling, I added 3 tablespoons of baking soda.
+Next, I added 3 tablespoons of baking soda.
 It started fizzing a ton, which from past experience has meant it was doing it’s job and loosening up all of the burnt on bits of chili.
 Let the mixture rest until it cools.

-Once the fizzing stopped, and the water has cooled, I poured the icky leftovers out and added a little hot water and dish liquid to my pot and gave it a gentle scrub.
-Then I rinsed it with hot water and dried it with a clean towel.
+Once the fizzing stopped, and the water has cooled, I poured the icky leftovers out and added a little bit of water and dish liquid to my pot and gave it a gentle scrub.
+Then I rinsed it and dried it with a clean towel.

 And now my favorite pot is all clean!
 I can’t believe how clean it is..I actually don’t think it has been this clean since it was brand new!

 And all thanks to my two favorite cleaners, vinegar and baking soda!

 Like this tip?
 Feel free to share it on Facebook or Pin to your Pinterest Boards for future reference using the sharing buttons at the bottom or top of this post!